tomkep/jwasm/Readme.txt

     9. How to Create the JWasm Binaries

      To create the JWasm binaries JWASMnnS is needed.
-The assembler is written in C, as default Open Watcom is used for compilation, but a makefile for MS VC (MSVC.MAK, tested with MS VC Toolkit 2003) is also supplied.
+The assembler is written in C, as default Open Watcom is used to compile it, but a makefile for MS VC (MSVC.MAK, tested with MS VC Toolkit 2003) is also supplied.
      The default Makefile is for Windows and DOS.
 It is intended to be run